 This article details how to properly format a source with values that adhere to destination field requirements, including character length and valid characters.
-The table below lists the required fields and their requirements for OneSync and each destination type, as well as the formatting for Group Mappings.
+The table below lists the required fields and their requirements for OneSync and each destination type, as well as the formatting for Groups.
 Unique fields are denoted by an asterisk (*).
 You can click here for definitions for each field and mapping term.

 OneSync fields are based off of LDAP attributes.
 Thus, it is best practice to avoid using the following special characters, unless they are required to properly format the field value or path (e.g. email@example.com; CN=ContainerName,OU=OrgUnit; /GSuiteOU).